javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/03-prototype-inheritance/article.md

 rabbit.walk(); // Rabbit!
 Bounce-bounce!
 ```

-Since now, `rabbit.walk()` call finds the method immediately in the object and executes it, without using the prototype:
+From now on, `rabbit.walk()` call finds the method immediately in the object and executes it, without using the prototype:

 ![](proto-animal-rabbit-walk-2.png)